ostapqa/tempest_cleanup/README.md

 # OpenStack Tempest Cleanup Script

-This script automates the cleanup of OpenStack resources created during testing, using the OpenStack CLI.
+This script automates the cleanup of OpenStack resources created during testing via Tempest framework, using the OpenStack CLI.

 ## Prerequisites